Ikenga

-Ikenga (Igbo literal meaning "strength of movement") is a horned Alusi found among the Igbo people in southeastern Nigeria.
-It is one of the most powerful symbols of the Igbo people and the most common cultural artifact.
+Ikenga (Igbo literal meaning "strength of majesty") is a horned god found among the Igbo people in southeastern Nigeria.
+It is one of the most powerful symbols of the Igbo people and one of the most common cultural artifacts.
 Ikenga is mostly maintained, kept or owned by men and occasionally by women of high reputation and integrity in the society.
 It comprises someone's Chi (personal god), his Ndichie (ancestors), aka Ikenga (right hand), ike (power) as well as spiritual activation through prayer and sacrifice.

 Ikenga is exclusively an Igbo symbol.
 Nevertheless, various peoples of Southern Nigeria have slightly different notions of the components of an individual personality, but all agree that these various aspects can only be affected through ritual and personal effort.
 Some variants of it are found in Ijaw, Ishan, Isoko, Urhobo and Edo areas.
 Among the Isoko people, there are three types of personal shrine images: Oma, which represents the "spirit double" that resides in the other world; Obo which symbolizes the right hand and personal endeavor and the lvri which stands for personal determination.
 In the Urhobo areas it is also regarded as Ivri and in the Edo areas it's called Ikegobo.

 Functions of Ikenga

-Symbol of Achievement
+Symbol of achievement

 Ikenga is a personal embodiment of human endeavor, achievement, success, and victory.
 Ikenga is grounded in the belief that the power for a man to accomplish things is in his right hand.
 It also governs over industry, farming, and blacksmithing, and is celebrated every year with an annual Ikenga festival.
 It is believed by its owners to bring wealth and fortune as well as protection.

-God of Time
+God of time

 Two-faced Ikenga is the oldest concept of Ikenga in Igboland.
 It is a two-faced god, with one face looking at the old year while one face looks at the new year.
 This is the basis of the oldest and most ancient Igbo calendar.
 As a god of beginnings, it has the praise name of Ikenga owa ota.